|

 Follow and Like Us on Social Media

-There will be a two-part Q&A session after I talk to Courtney.
+There will be a two-part Q&A session after I talk to Clare.

 For the first part, those who are asking a question on camera will be featured.
-This includes spending time with Courtney backstage in our virtual green room before the show starts.
-If you would like to ask your question "live on screen" this way, please email me with the subject line "Courtney" by noon ET on July 30th.
+This includes spending time with Clare backstage in our virtual green room before the show starts.
+If you would like to ask your question "live on screen" this way, please email me with the subject line "Clare" by noon ET on November 19th.
 Be sure to include your name, city and state, as well as your question.
 If you do not want to appear on camera but still would like to ask a question, please note that you want to be off camera, and share your question --- adding your name, city and state.

 Then we will take questions from other members of the audience.